Lenten Regulations for Fasting & Abstinence from meat

 Reconciliation Schedule

-PLEASE NOTE: The Sacrament of Reconciliation will be offered in the Reconciliation Rooms off the Eucharistic Chapel.
-Please enter through Door C. A handicap accessible entrance is located at Door D. Handicap parking is available by Door D.
+The Sacrament of Reconciliation will be offered in the Reconciliation Rooms of the Eucharistic Chapel.
+Please enter through Door C. A handicap-accessible entrance is located at Door D. Handicap parking is available near Doors D and E.

 No Reconciliation offered on Holy Saturday